 The Summer Piano Institute affords high school and college students ages 14-19 an opportunity to experience an intensive and inspiring week of private instruction, masterclasses, workshops, and performances designed to challenge and excite the already talented young artist.
-Young pianists will benefit especially from this “European style” piano institute covering piano repertoire from Bach to Messiaen and featuring masterclasses and workshops on: preparing for piano competitions; choosing the right repertoire for your goals; new approaches to the music of J.S.
+Young pianists will benefit especially from this European style piano institute covering piano repertoire from Bach to Messiaen and featuring masterclasses and workshops on: preparing for piano competitions; choosing the right repertoire for your goals; new approaches to the music of J.S.
 Bach; beyond just the notes: finding your true expressive potential; mastering the art of playing concertos.
 Additionally, all students will have ample opportunity to interact with, and receive private instruction from Cornish Professor of Piano Peter Mack, D.M.A.
-The week concludes with a special student recital.
+The week concludes with a special student recital on Saturday.
 Friends and family are encouraged to attend.

 Who should enroll?